Agle Janam Mohe Bitiya Hi Kijo: Plot

 Loha Singh now wants to become the Sarpanch of the village, for which he lobbies the MLA of the constituency into which his village falls.
 The MLA is first skeptical of him, but Loha Singh promises muscle power to the MLA, who comes to his house for dinner and demands either Laali and Jamuni in return for the post of Sarpanch.
 The girls go into hiding and Loha Singh sends out Ranvijay to find them.
 Laali hides Jamuni inside the mansion.
 Loha Singh forces Gangiya to tell him where Laali is.
 She confesses and Sumitra attempts to stop Loha from getting her.
 Loha slaps Sumitra, who had strayed into her husband's den of criminals, and supposedly kills her.
-Actually, she isn't killed, kept alive by Gangiya, and continues to harass him as a ghost, even as he campaigns for the Sarpanchship.
+She is not killed, kept alive by Gangiya, and continues to harass him as a ghost, even as he campaigns for the Sarpanchship.
 She even influences a local policeman to help Laali and Shekhar file Laali's candidacy for the post of Sarpanch.
 Eventually, Sumitra comes out of her hiding, forcing her husband to confess to all his crimes.
 He is sent to jail by the present Sarpanch, an elderly man of the village, and Laali is elected as the Sarpanch unopposed.
-Loha however is now helped by the MLA who brings him out of jail, and asks him to deal with Laali.
+Loha however is now helped by the MLA who brings him out of jail and asks him to deal with Laali.
 He returns to his home and instigates the villagers against her, causing a rift between Laali and her sister Rekha.
 But the rift does not last long since Siddheswari's sister, Surabhi Singh, the only surviving member of her family, which had been burnt in a fire, comes to Loha Singh's house in the guise of a doctor who had been injecting Laali with syringes that makes her mentally insane and thinking that she's Siddheswari, conspires to set the house on fire once again.
 The house is set on fire, killing Surabhi, and no one else.
-Suman who had been behaving oddly with Laali comes to her senses, and agrees to return to her father's home, leaving Madhur to marry Rekha finally.
+Suman who had been behaving oddly with Laali comes to her senses and agrees to return to her father's home, leaving Madhur to marry Rekha finally.